Everything You Need for the Best Business Impact Assessments (BIA). Step-by-Step Guide, Business Impact Analysis Template & Report

 • Business Strategy

-In the screenshots below, you’ll see an example of how the AGS Business Impact Analysis Template Excel Toolkit allows you to designate the specific area of a business that will be disrupted by an event, in this case, it’s a change management project.
+In the screenshots below, you’ll see an example of how the OCMS Portal Business Impact Analysis Template Excel Tool allows you to designate the specific area of a business that will be disrupted by an event, in this case, it’s a change management project.

-Cloud Version of AGS Business Impact Analytics Toolkit
+Cloud Based OCMS Portal Business Impact Analytics Tool

 Why is it important to know the areas disrupted by the impact on the business?